-There is less than a year left for companies to adapt to tax reform.
+Less than a year remains for companies to adapt to the tax reform.
 Regulated last January, the new rules will come into effect in January 2026.
-Implementation will be progressive and should be completed in 2033.
-This represents an extra complexity: until then, it will be necessary to coexist with two current models – the current one and the new one.
-Which also requires preparation.
+The implementation will be progressive and should be completed by 2033.
+What an extra complexity represents: until then, it will be necessary to coexist with two current models – the existing one and the new one.
+What also requires preparation.

-“Time is running out, and the turnaround to a new tax era in Brazil is closer than many imagine,” warns tax specialist Lucas Ribeiro, CEO of ROIT, an artificial intelligence company for accounting, tax and financial management in organizations.
-Ribeiro has been directly involved in debates and the construction of tax reform since 2019.
-In 2023 and 2024, he acted as a speaker at public hearings in the National Congress, pointing out potentialities and bottlenecks, in addition to directly advising senators and deputies.
+"Time is running out, and the shift to a new tax era in Brazil is closer than many imagine," warns tax expert Lucas Ribeiro, CEO of ROIT, an artificial intelligence company for the management of accounting, tax, and financial organizations.
+Ribeiro has been directly involved in debates and the development of the tax reform since 2019.
+In 2023 and 2024, he served as a speaker at public hearings in the National Congress, highlighting potentials and bottlenecks, as well as directly advising senators and deputies.

 “It’s like a giant clock counting down in all companies in Brazil.
 With less than a year to fully adapt, companies from all sectors need to face one of the most transformative reforms in Brazilian history.
 And, as in every race against time, those who are prepared come out ahead and win,” he reiterates.

-The approval of the tax reform brought profound changes to the tax system, consolidating taxes, changing rates and introducing new concepts such as dual VAT and split payment.
-VAT – Value Added Tax – is dual because it consists of two taxes: Tax on Goods and Services (IBS) and Contribution on Goods and Services (CBS).
-Split payment will be an instrument for collecting taxes at the time of financial settlement, linking the invoice key with the payment key, and vice versa.
+The approval of the tax reform brought about profound changes to the tax system, consolidating taxes, altering rates, and introducing new concepts such as dual VAT and split payment.
+VAT – Value Added Tax – is dual because it consists of two taxes: Goods and Services Tax (GST) and Goods and Services Contribution (GSC).
+The split payment will be an instrument for collecting taxes at the time of financial settlement, linking the invoice key with the payment key, and vice versa.

-But the transition is not just a matter of calculation, warns tax specialist Lucas Ribeiro, CEO of ROIT, an artificial intelligence company for accounting, tax and financial management.
-Ribeiro has been following and participating in public debates on tax reform since 2019.
-“The transition to the new tax era is a multidimensional challenge that requires reorganization of processes, adjustments to systems and, above all, a strategic vision of the impact on business.”
+But the transition is not just a matter of calculation, warns tax expert Lucas Ribeiro, CEO of ROIT, an artificial intelligence company for accounting, tax, and financial management.
+Ribeiro has been following and participating in public debates about tax reform since 2019.
+"The transition to the new tax era is a multidimensional challenge that requires process reorganization, system adjustments, and, most importantly, a strategic vision of the impact on the business."

 The expert adds: “Companies that do not act in time run the risk of losing competitiveness and facing serious financial losses.
 This is a time when knowledge and technology become indispensable weapons,” warns Lucas Ribeiro, tax specialist and CEO of ROIT.